Othi-Raja/Othi-Raja/README.md

 - 👋 Hi, I’m @Othi-Raja
-- 👀 I’m interested in web dev and  problem solveing in python
+- 👀 I’m doing  web dev and  problem solveing in python
 - 🌱 I’m currently learning  Html and JS,python and C
 - 💞️ I’m looking to collaborate
 - 📫 How to reach me
-- whats app Number- 9884569223
+- :9884569223
-- mail iD:othiraja64@gmail.com
+- :othiraja64@gmail.com
-- I'm a student of SRM IST Ramapuram
+- :I'm a student of SRM IST Ramapuram
-- 1st Year.
+- :1st Year.
 -

 <!---